tlaitinen/yesod-dsl/README.md

 cabal install yesod-dsl
 ```

-Note that the current version is experimental and all of the DSL syntax is
+Note that the current version is experimental and all of the DSL syntax may not
-probably not handled correctly.
-However, if the generated code compiles, it
+be handled correctly.
+However, if the generated code compiles, it probably does
-probably does the right thing.
-I've been running a site generated with
-yesod-dsl (using PostgreSQL) for over a year now without problems.
-If the
-generated code does not compile, please post an issue with the related .ydsl
+the right thing.
+If it does not compile, please post an issue with the related
-files.
+.ydsl files.

 ## DSL syntax